 Torn between TSA PreCheck or Global Entry?
 We recommend Global Entry, as it’s a twofer: Global Entry comes with PreCheck, too.
 So you’ll get through TSA security checkpoints faster, and also clear immigration when returning to the U.S. from international travels.

 If you’ve already got one of these programs under your belt, you can cover a friend or family member’s application with your credit.
 Just use the card to pay for the application as you would when applying yourself.

 $200 in Dell Credits on the Amex Platinum Business Card

-If you’ve got a small business, The Business Platinum Card® from American Express is worth a look.
-And it got even more valuable, as the usual $200 annual credit for purchases at Dell.com is doubling to up to $400 for the year as the annual fee is set to increase from its current $595 to $695 a year for applications received Jan.
-13, 2022 and onward (see rates & fees).
+If you've got a small business, The Business Platinum Card® from American Express is worth a look.
+And it got even more valuable, as the usual $200 annual credit for purchases at Dell.com is doubling to up to $400 for the year after the annual fee increased from $595 to $695 a year (see rates & fees) earlier this year.

 Similar to how the Saks credit works on the Personal Platinum Card, it's split into two installments.
 You got a $200 credit available from Jan.
 1 through June 30, and another $200 available July 1 through Dec.
 31. You will lose any remaining balance you have after the expiration date, so be sure to use them up.

 You might be surprised at how many products are available on Dell's website – it's far from just computers.
 Think Bose headphones, Google Home & Nest products, and much more.
 Make sure to stack any purchase you make with a shopping portal like Rakuten.

 Airline credits, free Uber rides (or Uber Eats orders), discounted hotel stays, and other credits help take the sting out of otherwise big annual fees on premium cards like the Platinum Card or Gold Card.
 But that’s not true if you don’t use them up before the year ends, so act fast.